FIFA to stick with 32 teams for Qatar World Cup

 Infantino began to back away from the idea in March when after a FIFA Council meeting in Miami he said: “If it happens – fantastic.
 If it doesn’t happen – fantastic also”.

-Qatar World Cup organizers said they had always been open to an expanded tournament if a “viable operating model” had been found.
+Qatar World Cup organisers said they had always been open to an expanded tournament if a “viable operating model” had been found.

 “With just three and a half years to go until kick off, Qatar remains as committed as ever to ensuring the 32-team FIFA World Cup in 2022 is one of the best tournaments ever and one that makes the entire Arab world proud.”

-The 2026 World Cup, to be held in the United States, Canada and Mexico, is scheduled to feature 48 teams and given a large number of stadiums available is unlikely to face any logistical problems.
-Reuters
+The 2026 World Cup, to be held in the United States, Canada and Mexico, is scheduled to feature 48 teams and given the large number of stadiums available is unlikely to face any logistical problems.

+The obstacles to a 48-team tournament in Qatar were numerous and some of the natural partners for joint-hosting in the Gulf were ruled out due to a deep political and economic rift in the region.

+The United Arab Emirates, Saudi Arabia, Bahrain and non-Gulf state Egypt cut political, trade and transport ties with Qatar in June, 2017.
+Those countries accuse Qatar of supporting terrorism, which it denies.